-At Enterprise, we believe that environmental stewardship is the responsibility of each employee, starting at the top.
-This commitment is not only a moral obligation, but also makes good business sense, and helps drive the success of our projects and operations company-wide.
-In addition to playing an integral role in the long-term growth of our company, protecting the environment is also important to our business partners and the communities in which our personnel (including employees of our affiliates, independent contractors and other service providers) live and work.
+We believe our commitment to environmental stewardship is not only a moral obligation, but also makes good business sense, and helps drive the success of our projects and operations company-wide.
 We want our neighbors to know that protection of the environment is a priority and we continuously evaluate and strive to reduce environmental risks, which can affect our business and the community.
-We have implemented system-wide programs to mitigate this risk and help ensure compliance with federal, state and local rules and regulations.

 We actively seek opportunities to restore essential tidal marsh habitat by supplying private and government entities with suitable material dredged from our marine facilities.
 Enterprise’s involvement has helped restore essential tidal marsh habitat that has been significantly lost to subsidence and other factors over the last several decades.
 Our most recent example occurred along the banks of the Houston Ship Channel.
 The San Jacinto monument, a 567-foot limestone obelisk topped with a 220-ton star structure, marks the spot of the decisive battle for Texas independence in 1836.
 Since 1994, the Texas Parks and Wildlife Department (TPWD) has been working to restore the San Jacinto battleground to its original appearance.
 The project is designed to give visitors a more accurate picture of the landscape that existed at the time and a better appreciation of how those conditions impacted the battle.
 Enterprise supported this initiative by providing more than 475,000 cubic yards of dredging material from our Morgan’s Point ethane export terminal which went into service in 2016.
 The fill material was used to raise a 100-acre area of the battleground that had subsided over the years.
 Restoration efforts have allowed the reestablishment of native grasses that were once characteristic of the marsh, which will increase the habitat for birds, small mammals and several marine species.
 The project will also facilitate the creation of a pedestrian trail.
 Another benefit of restoring the marsh is protection of the site against storm surges such as those caused by Hurricanes Ike in 2008 and Harvey in 2017.
 In commenting on the public/private partnership, TPWD State Parks Director Brent Leisure said, “It’s a great example of how industry can continue to operate in the area while helping to restore and maintain the natural and cultural heritage of the San Jacinto Battleground.”